FourierCSP: Differentiable Constraint Satisfaction Problem Solving by Walsh-Fourier Expansion: Experimental Section

-Notably, this benchmark includes a substantial number of modulo constraints, which are known to be challenging for CP-SAT~\cite{krupke2024cpsat}.
-While modulo constraints remain beyond the expressive or algorithmic reach of most conventional solvers, \texttt{FourierCSP} can natively accommodate them through its uniform Fourier expansion framework.
-As in Figure~\ref{fig:color}, FourierCSP outperforms all competing methods on this benchmark, achieving a relative score of 0.98 and attaining the best solution for 84 out of 160 instances In contrast to its competitive performance on the previous benchmark, CP-SAT’s relative score is 0.18 lower than that of Gurobi-ILP for these instances.
-This relative underperformance can likely be attributed to CP-SAT's inefficiency in processing modulo constraints.
+This benchmark includes a substantial number of modulo constraints, which are known to be challenging for \textsc{OR-Tools CP-SAT}~\cite{krupke2024cpsat}.
+While modulo constraints remain beyond the expressive or algorithmic reach of most conventional solvers, \textsc{FourierCSP} can natively accommodate them through its uniform Fourier expansion framework.
+As shown in Fig.~\ref{fig:color}, \textsc{FourierCSP}-pf outperforms all competing solvers on this benchmark, achieving a relative score of 0.96.
+The \textsc{FourierCSP}-vbs setting reflects the performance upper bound of \textsc{FourierCSP}-pf and attains the best solution on 120 out of 160 instances.
+In contrast to its competitive performance on the previous benchmark, \textsc{OR-Tools CP-SAT}’s relative score is 0.18 lower than that of \textsc{Gurobi-ILP} for these instances.
+This relative underperformance can likely be attributed to \textsc{OR-Tools CP-SAT}'s inefficiency in processing modulo constraints.

 Under binary logarithm encoding, a modulo 2 constraint can be easily Booleanized to an XOR constraint.
-Although LinPB can natively solve XOR constraints using Gaussian elimination, it achieves a relative score of 0.16 on this benchmark.
-Nevertheless, LinPB contributes more to the virtual best solver than CP-SAT, as it attains the best solution for 17 instances.
+Although \textsc{LinPB} can natively solve XOR constraints using Gaussian elimination, it achieves a relative score of 0.16 on this benchmark.
+Nevertheless, \textsc{LinPB} contributes more to the virtual best solver than \textsc{OR-Tools CP-SAT}, as it attains the best solution for 14 instances.
 Notably, formulas with parity constraints are known to be challenging for DLS solvers~\cite{crawford1994minimal}.
-It is unsurprising that ParaILP fails to provide valid solutions for any instance in this benchmark.
+Unsurprisingly, \textsc{ParaILP} fails to provide valid solutions for any instance in this benchmark.